rushabh-l/Excel-Project---Insurance-Policy-Company/README.md

 By performing these EDA steps, I gained a comprehensive understanding of the dataset and uncover actionable insights for further analysis.

-After performing after EDA, I dive into the 10 business questions provided to me.
+a) After performing after EDA, I dive into the 10 business questions provided to me.
-These questions provided a clear idea and picture about the dataset and the problems evolved.
+b) These questions provided a clear idea and picture about the dataset and the problems evolved.
-Solved all the business question by doing some advanced excel knowledge and prepared a interactive and dynamic dashboard for business purpose.
+c) Solved all the business question by doing some advanced excel knowledge and prepared a interactive and dynamic dashboard for business purpose.
-Dashboard includes some of the bar charts, column charts, pie charts, key metrics, KPI's, filters/slicers, etc, By going through the dataset cleaning, modelling, visualization, dasboard ha s been prepared by me.
+d) Dashboard includes some of the bar charts, column charts, pie charts, key metrics, KPI's, filters/slicers, etc, e )By going through the dataset cleaning, modelling, visualization, dasboard has been prepared by me.

 Which will help the stakeholders to play with the insights based upon the various metrics included in dashboard and derive actionable insights for cost optimization and policy planning